Efficient Modeling of Spatial Extremes over Large Geographical Domains: Discussion

 We have developed a novel Bayesian hierarchical model for spatial extremes---called the SHOT model---which can capture short-range asymptotic dependence (AD), mid-range asymptotic independence (AI), and long-range exact independence.
 This model is the first-of-its-kind that can smoothly bridge AD and AI as a function of spatial distance, and that also has a global unconditional stochastic representation, while allowing for feasible and relatively fast fully-Bayesian inference in high spatial dimensions.
 This makes it a perfect candidate for realistically modeling spatial extreme events over large and complex geographical domains.

-On one hand, desirable tail properties for our proposed model are achieved by carefully choosing the distribution of latent random factors and the structure of the latent processes.
-A nice feature of our proposed model is that its (marginal and joint) tail properties can be expressed analytically in a simple and interpretable closed form, and we have provided detailed proof of their derivation.
-On the other hand, computational speed is achieved by imposing a sparse probabilistic structure in the two components of our spatial-scale Gaussian scale mixture: we use the SPDE approach for the Gaussian process component, and a low-rank non-Gaussian process in terms of compactly supported basis functions for the random scale component.
+On one hand, desirable tail properties for our proposed model are achieved by carefully choosing the distribution of latent random factors and the structure of the latent processes. {A nice feature of our proposed model is that its marginal behavior and joint tail properties expressed through the $\chi$-coefficient can be expressed analytically in a simple and interpretable closed form.
+When $\beta=0$, the second-order tail-dependence coefficient $\bar\chi$ is either one or zero, depending on whether the two corresponding locations are covered or not by at least one compactly supported basis function used in the construction of the random scale process in our proposed SHOT model.
+We have provided detailed proofs of their derivations in the Supplementary Material.
+Computing the value of $\bar\chi$ when $\beta>0$ remains, however, an open question that we leave for future research.} On the other hand, computational speed is achieved by imposing a sparse probabilistic structure in the two components of our spatial-scale Gaussian scale mixture: we use the SPDE approach for the Gaussian process component, and a low-rank non-Gaussian process in terms of compactly supported basis functions for the random scale component.
 To further speed-up convergence and mixing of MCMC chains, our proposed Bayesian algorithm exploits customized adaptive block proposals for the latent variables.
 Moreover, non-extreme observations, which are treated as censored when they fall below a certain high marginal threshold, can be efficiently imputed thanks to the presence of the nugget effect, which allows us to reinterpret the data as being conditionally independent.

 While the mesh of the SPDE approximation should be taken to be fine, there is a subtle trade-off between computational efficiency and approximate stationarity when choosing the number of basis functions for the random scale component.
 We suggest using a moderate number of basis functions and we have shown in our experiments how to strategically place the basis function knots (on the SPDE mesh) to mitigate undesirable nonstationary artifacts.